The 2017 Artistic Gymnastics World Championships give back

 - Encourage the use of public transit, carpooling, etc.

 - Sort waste;

-- Give preference to reusable dishes among the public and in the private boxes (washable glasses, etc.);
+- Give preference to reusable dishes among the public and in the private boxes;

-- Put in place the infrastructure needed to manage waste in an environmentally-friendly manner (recycling hazardous material, composting if possible);
+- Set up the infrastructure needed to manage waste in an environmentally-friendly manner (recycling hazardous material, composting if possible);

 - Use recycled products (exhibit materials, table napkins, paper);

 - Give preference to healthy, local food containing less or no animal products.

 Social and economic